 Rare, rich and luxuriantly fragrant it grows wild, high on a vine on a tree producing only one crop a year.
-Tamed for cultivation it is a lengthy procedure to process -it has to be plucked, steamed, fermented, sun-dried and sealed in bottles - what you get is very little pure vanilla and it is very expensive.
+Tamed for cultivation it is a lengthy procedure to process-it has to be plucked, steamed, fermented, sun-dried and sealed in bottles-what you get is very little pure vanilla and it is very expensive.
 There are precious few vanilla farms in Jamaica, and most produce for the export market.
 The Spanish settlers loved to use it to flavour their coffee and it is used widely in the food industry as well as in cosmetics and aromatherapy.

 First planted by the Spanish in the early 16th Fetching premium prices, the world price for cocoa Century, in the early years of English settlement doubled in 2008, and there is a great demand for cocoa was the favoured crop.
 The soft fruit aroma seduced the palette of Europeans, and Jamaica tonnes annually.
-Efforts are being made to improve was the main supplier of cocoa to England in the cocoa production by increasing density of plots 17th century.
-The first chocolate bar was made in from 200 to 400 trees per acre and upgrading plant 1847, and ours was the cocoa of choice for English seedlings by introducing high quality new varieties chocolate makers, Cadburys, who opened a factory as well as organic cocoa. in Jamaica.
+Efforts are being made to improve was the main supplier of cocoa to England in the cocoa production by increasing density of plots chocolate makers, Cadburys, who opened a factory as well as organic cocoa. in Jamaica.

-The cocoa pod is filled with pulpy beans, which them confectionery including gourmet chocolates are sun dried, ground and formed into shapes, or processed into powder.
+are sun dried, ground and formed into shapes, or processed into powder.
 Jamaica is ranked among the nine countries in the world producing fine-flavoured cocoa, and it is often used to improve the flavour of cocoa from other countries.